 The school recognises that pupils with asthma need access to relief medication at all times.
 The school will manage asthma in school as outlined in the Asthma Toolkit.
 Pupils with asthma will be required to have an emergency inhaler and a spacer (if prescribed) in school.
 The school may ask the pupils parent or guardian to provide a second inhaler.
 Parents are responsible for this medication being in date and the school will communicate with the parents if new medication is required and a record of these communications will be kept.
 The school inhaler will only be used in an emergency and will always be used with a spacer as outlined in the Asthma Toolkit.
-The school will develop IHP's for those pupils with severe asthma, and complete the Individual Protocol for pupils with mild asthma.
+The school complies with the School Nursing Service recommendation that staff administering asthma inhalers are trained in their administration and that training is renewed annually.
+The school will develop HCP's for those pupils with severe asthma and complete the Individual Protocol for pupils with mild asthma.